elenderg/PAL-1000/instruções de compilação.md

 `Find the type's base type given the type's base name and the type index.`

-`If the type's base type is nil, abort with "_Invalid base type '_" then the type's base name then "_'._" and the type's locus; exit.`
+`If the type's base type is nil, abort with "Invalid base type '_" then the type's base name then "_'._" and the type's locus; exit.`

 `Set the type's cooking flag.`

-`If the type's base type's cooking flag is set, abort with "_Recursive definition with '_" then the type's base name then "_'._" and the type's locus; exit.`
+`If the type's base type's cooking flag is set, abort with "Recursive definition with '_" then the type's base name then "_'._" and the type's locus; exit.`

 `Resolve the type's base type (base type).`